 Individual Games Breakdown

-Slots – For both online and offline slots, players should record the machine’s number, as well as the date and time it was played at the point of winning.
+Slots – For both online and offline slots, players should record the machine’s number.
+Also record the date and time it was played at the point of winning.

 Tables Games (blackjack, baccarat, craps, roulette, etc.) – Similar to slots, any winnings won from table games should see players take note of the table you were playing at, and the casino’s credit card data to show whether the credit was issued at the Cashier or the pit directly.

-Bingo – Note the cost of the tickets purchased and how many games were played.
+Bingo – Note the cost of the tickets purchased and how many games you played.
 It’s always worth keeping any supplement receipts collected from the parlor or casino.

-Keno – Again, always keep a record of any valid tickets you purchased to play keno, as well as casino credit records and copies of your transactions.
+Keno – Again, always keep a record of any valid tickets you purchased to play keno.
+Also keep copies of casino credit records and copies of your transactions.

-Lotteries – Take note of the tickets, the date they were purchased, and any winnings or losses associated with them.
+Lotteries – Take note of the tickets, the date purchased, and any winnings or losses associated with them.
 Also keep supplement records for unredeemed tickets, winning statements and payment slips.

 Horse/Dog Racing – The races you bet on, how many bets you placed and their value, how much you collected on winning tickets, and supplement records including unredeemed tickets, winning statements and payment slips.